- The ratio of the three BCAAs,

 - Artificial colors can cause skin issues

-- Artificial colors are constantly being banned by the FDA, with some research showing they are linked to mood and behavior disorders.
+- Artificial colors are constantly being banned by the FDA, with some research showing they are linked to mood and behaviour disorders.

 4. QUALITY OF YOUR BCAA PRODUCTSAs mentioned at the start, not all BCAA are created equally.
 There are various ways for companies to produce products such as BCAA and Glutamine, with the most common and cheapest method involving an undesirable, long extraction process.
 This process starts with the hydrolysis of proteins to create the BCAA product, which can take several hours of heating involving commercial chemicals.
 This process also causes the by-products of amino acids hydrolysates, which require filtering before the product is fit for human consumption.
 Unfortunately this process will occur for most of the BCAA products we see on the market.
 Due to the growing demand and popularity of supplements, natural fermented supplements are unable to compete with the requirements of modern day manufacturing in terms of volume and production time or cost.
 In fact, to create natural, fermented products it usually costs 300% – 400% of the cost of commercial synthetics!
 It’s important to be aware of the negatives from synthetic BCAA / Glutamine production; this artificial manufacturing process can decrease the quality and increases the allergen and intolerance risk.
 In fact, most BCAA products are made from..